rerun-io/rerun/docs/content/reference/types/components.md

 * [`Range1D`](components/range1d.md): A 1D range, specifying a lower and upper bound.
 * [`Resolution`](components/resolution.md): Pixel resolution width & height, e.g. of a camera sensor.
 * [`Resolution2D`](components/resolution2d.md): The width and height of a 2D image.
-* [`Rotation3D`](components/rotation3d.md): A 3D rotation, represented either by a quaternion or a rotation around axis.
 * [`RotationAxisAngle`](components/rotation_axis_angle.md): 3D rotation represented by a rotation around a given axis.
 * [`RotationQuat`](components/rotation_quat.md): A 3D rotation expressed as a quaternion.
 * [`Scalar`](components/scalar.md): A scalar value, encoded as a 64-bit floating point.